What support will I have?

 Every student has a Personal Tutor, a member of the teaching staff who provides academic guidance and support.

 You will meet your Personal Tutor regularly throughout your studies.
 They will help you choose your courses and discuss your progress with you, providing advice on how to make the most of your time at university.
 Personal Tutors can also advise you on where to find other forms of support if you need them.

-The Advice Place run by the student association, EUSA, offers an independent and impartial source of information and advice.
+- Advice Place: The Advice Place is run by the student association, EUSA, and offers an independent and impartial source of information and advice.
 They can help with everything from academic matters through to finance and accommodation.

 - Disability Service: If you have a disability, e.g. dyslexia, the University's Student Disability Service can arrange support for you.

 If you are offered a place to study here and you have declared a disability, you should contact the Service as early as possible so they can make arrangements for the start of your studies